atsushieno/aap-juce/README.md

 Here are the porting steps that we had.
 Note that this applies only to samples built under this `samples` directory:

 - Run Projucer and open the project `.jucer` file.
-- open project settings and ensure to build at least one plugin format (`Standalone` works)
+- If the project is for a plugin, open project settings and ensure to build at least one plugin format (`Standalone` works)
-- Ensure that `JUCEPROJECT` has `name` attribute value only with `_0-9A-Za-z` characters.
+- Ensure that `JUCEPROJECT` has `name` attribute value only with `_[0-9][A-Z][a-z]` characters.
 That should be handled by Projucer but its hands are still too short.
   - For example, we had to rename `Andes-1` to `Andes_1`.
 - Go to Modules and add module `juceaap_audio_plugin_client` (via path, typically)
 - Go to Android exporter section and make following changes:
   - Module Dependencies: add list below
   - minSdkVersion 29
-  - targetSdkVersion 29
+  - targetSdkVersion 29 or later
   - Custom Manifest XML content: listed below
   - Gradle Version 6.5
-  - Android Plug-in Version 4.0.0
+  - Android Plug-in Version 4.0.0 or later

-For module dependenciesm add below:
+For module dependencies, add below:

 ```
 implementation project(':androidaudioplugin')